 Capable of carrying nuclear depth charges, it remains in Russian service and has been exported to India.

 A medium-range sub-sonic bomber, mainly used in an anti-shipping role.
-Would have been used, along with the "Backfire" in a Macross Missile Massacre
+Would have been used, along with the "Backfire" in a Macross Missile Massacre-style attack.

 It was the first Soviet jet-powered bomber, a counterpart to the US B-47 Stratojet originating in the early 1950s, and could also engage in land attack with free-fall bombs (conventional or nuclear) and stand-off missiles.
 Featured an internal bomb bay and external hardpoints.
 1,509 Soviet examples were built.